 Common descriptions:

 - "I get everything done.
-I just do not feel anything when it is done."
+I just don't feel anything when it's done."

 - "I look fine.
-I have not been actually fine in years."
+I haven't been actually fine in years."

-- "I am waiting for someone to notice.
-They do not notice."
+- "I'm waiting for someone to notice.
+They don't notice."

 - "I forget what it feels like to be excited about something."